 How to Prepare for UPSC 2021: Important Tips & Tricks

-UPSC (Union Public Service Commission) Civil Services Examination commonly known as the IAS exam or UPSC exam is one of the most prestigious exams in India.
-The examination is conducted in three stages namely UPSC CS Preliminary Examination or UPSC Prelims, UPSC CS Main Examination or UPSC Main, and the personality Test or UPSC Interview.
+UPSC (Union Public Service Commission) CSE (Civil Services Examination), commonly known as the IAS exam or UPSC exam, is one of the most prestigious exams in India.
+The examination is conducted in three stages: Preliminary Examination or Prelims, Main Examination, and the Personality Test or UPSC Interview.

 Every year lakhs of aspirants across the country try their luck and attempt the challenging examination, but only a few make it through.
 Cracking the UPSC exam is not everybody’s cup of tea.
 The reason being, the vastness of its syllabus.
 It is lengthy and demands unwavering discipline and commitment for exam preparation.

 ‘With great power comes great responsibility’ This phrase fits appropriately for IAS officers.
 However, acquiring great power requires a good deal of hard and smart work.
 With stiff competition and less pass percentage, how to prepare and pass the UPSC examination has always been a point of concern and worry for aspirants.
 But you need not worry!

 This article will provide you with some practical tips and tricks which you can and should implement in your daily study routine.
 If followed religiously, these tips will not only boost your confidence but also help you prepare for the exam efficiently.